 - Sprint racing on the final day, just for fun.

-If you are thinking of doing the course, it's important to be realistic.
-As we've said, it is an introduction and you will not emerge from it rowing like an Olympian.
+When learning to row, it's important to be realistic.
+This is an introduction and you will not emerge from it rowing like an Olympian.
 Rowing is technically challenging and can take a long time to master.
-In many ways, that's it's attraction.
-You can get on the water more easily with a canoe or paddle-board, but we rarely see these river users in the winter when the Tideway is still crowded with rowers.
+In many ways, that's its attraction.
+You can get on the water more easily with a canoe or paddle-board, but we rarely see these in the winter when the Tideway is still crowded with rowers.

 Progressing to club rowing